 Before radiation therapy

-If you’re having external radiation therapy, you’ll have an appointment before treatment to learn exactly where on your body the radiation beam needs to be directed.
+If you’re having external radiation therapy, you’ll have an appointment before treatment starts to learn exactly where on your body the radiation beam needs to be directed.
 This is a process called simulation.
 This appointment may take up to 2 hours.
 Here's what you can expect to happen during the simulation process:

-Internal radiation also requires imaging scans that help the radiation therapy team plan the treatment, but it does not require a simulation.
+Internal radiation also requires imaging scans that help the radiation therapy team plan the treatment.
+But it does not require a simulation.

 What to expect during external radiation therapy

 You can get external radiation as an outpatient at a hospital or clinic.
 That means you don't need to stay the night.
 External beam radiation is given in divided doses.
 You'll receive a schedule for radiation therapy.
-The schedule usually is for 5 days a week for 6 to 7 weeks.
+The schedule usually is for 5 days a week for 4 to 6 weeks.
 Spreading out the radiation dose helps protect your healthy tissue.
 On the days you get radiation, you’ll lie on a table while the machine is placed over you.
 You may have to wear a hospital gown.
-The experience is a lot like getting an X-ray, only it lasts longer.
+The experience is a lot like getting an X-ray, but it lasts longer.
 The whole process lasts about 15 to 30 minutes, with about 1 to 5 minutes spent actually getting the radiation.
 A radiation therapist may use special shields to cover parts of your body to protect it from the radiation.
 Or the machine itself may have built-in shields to protect you.
 The therapist will line up the machine with the areas that were marked during the simulation.